A Familiar Solitude, Oil and Acrylic on Canvas, 8′ x 12′, Acrylic and Glaze Ceramic, 2′ x 1.5′

 Under the ceiling of oblivion she enters a cave

-Her body is in tatters
+Her spirit is in tatters

 She tightens the noose of lonely solitudes